Södra Vätterbygdens Folkhögskola (SVF) College Line

 During North Park's international student orientation, which takes place a few days before the start of the spring semester, SVF students will take an English-proficiency test evaluating their ability to speak, write, and read English.
-(Students may also have the opportunity to take the test at SVF before coming to North Park.)
 If the test reveals you need improvement, you will be required to register for an appropriate English as a Second Language (ESL) or writing course.
 Two courses in the ESL program fulfill North Park's foreign language requirement for graduation.

 Earn a Degree at North Park

 Some SVF students decide to continue their studies in Chicago to earn a bachelor's degree from North Park.
 The courses taken at SVF can be transferred to credits (poäng) at North Park University.
 Students who use the College Line semester at North Park wisely may find they can continue studies at North Park and earn a degree in as little as two additional years.
 (Swedish students who come to North Park directly from high school normally require three years.)
 The SVF College Line is one of the most economical way for Swedish students to obtain a bachelor's degree in the United States.

 To continue your studies at North Park University you will need to apply for full admission to North Park University as a degree-seeking international student during the spring semester of College Line.
 You can set up an appointment with the international recruiter for more information.